-- Twist the filter cartridge counterclockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket.
-(A springloaded valve inside the filter socket will block water from flowing out of the socket when the filter cartridge is removed.) - Insert a new filter cartridge up into the filter socket as far as possible and twist it clockwise (to the right) one-quarter turn until it stops.
+• Twist the filter cartridge counterclockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket.
+(A springloaded valve inside the filter socket will block water from flowing out of the socket when the filter cartridge is removed.) • Insert a new filter cartridge up into the filter socket as far as possible and twist it clockwise (to the right) one-quarter turn until it stops.

-Purge a new filter cartridge before using for drinking.
-Run a few gallons of water through the filter and discard the water (or use for watering plants) to avoid ingesting carbon dust or particles that may have been present in the new filter cartridge.

-- See Winterization Procedure at the end of this section.
+- Purge a new filter cartridge before using for drinking.
+Run a few gallons of water through the filter and discard the water (or use for watering plants) to avoid ingesting carbon dust or particles that may have been present in the new filter cartridge. - See Winterization Procedure at the end of this section.
 Also see filter manufacturer's information in your InfoCase for further instructions or precautions. - When removing the coach from storage, always disinfect and flush the water system thoroughly before installing a new filter.

-CENTRAL WATER FILTRATION SYSTEM
+FULL-COACH WATER FILTRATION SYSTEM

-The central water filtration system uses a flowthrough, activated carbon filter that removes chlorine and sediments, resulting in clean, odorless and taste-free water for drinking, cooking, and personal care.
+The full-coach water filtration system is connected to the cold water lines throughout the coach.
+It uses a flow-through filter that removes chlorine, cloudiness and sediments, resulting in clear, odorless and taste-free clean water for drinking, cooking, and personal care.

-Central Water Filter System in Water Center (typical)
+Full-Coach Water Filter System in Water Service Center (typical)

-Replacing the Central Water Filtration Cartridge:
+Replacing the Full-Coach Water Filtration Cartridge: